US STOCKS-Nasdaq leads Wall St higher as Microsoft hits record high

 The Fed is expected to issue minutes of its November meeting on Tuesday, which will be parsed for clues on the direction of U.S. interest rates.
 Black Friday sales will provide a gauge on the state of U.S. consumer spending.

-Advancing issues outnumbered decliners by a 1.03-to-1 ratio on the NYSE and by a 1.39-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.84-to-1 ratio on the NYSE and by a 1.59-to-1 ratio on the Nasdaq.

-The S&P index recorded eight new 52-week highs and one new low, while the Nasdaq recorded 32 new highs and 24 new lows.
+The S&P index recorded 15 new 52-week highs and one new low, while the Nasdaq recorded 52 new highs and 59 new lows.

 Tech stocks take the lead in November https://tmsnrt.rs/49DypwJ

-(Reporting by Amruta Khandekar and Shristi Achar A; Editing by Maju Samuel)
+(Reporting by Amruta Khandekar and Shristi Achar A; Editing by Maju Samuel and Pooja Desai)

 ((Amruta.Khandekar@thomsonreuters.com;))